What is a Landing Page? Types, Key Elements & Best Practices for High Conversions

 13. Apply Urgency & Scarcity Techniques

-Encourage immediate action by using limited-time offers, countdown timers, or displaying real-time purchase activity.
+immediate action by using limited-time offers, countdown timers, or displaying real-time purchase activity.
 This psychological trigger can increase conversion rates.

 Landing Page vs. Home Page: Key Differences